Lab-Topology-Builder/LTB-K8s-Backend/docs/concepts.md

 ## Lab Topology Builder (LTB)

-LTB is a tool that allows you to build a topology of virtual machines and containers, which are connected to each other according to the network topology you have defined.
+The Lab Topology Builder (LTB) is a tool that allows you to build a topology of virtual machines and containers, which are connected to each other according to the network topology you have defined.
 <!-- TODO: add LTB image -->

 ## LTB Kubernetes Operator